larryns/MitoScape/README.md

 Please feel free to contact me should you have questions.
 Please see the scripts directory for sample scripts.

+## Building MitoScape

+The fat jar is somewhat onerous to maintain, and I will not be maintaining that going forward.
+The latest versions of sbt and java will not work to create the fat jar in the current state.
+You would have to either use the older version of sbt and sbt-assembly or modify the build.sbt to get the sbt assembly to work.
+At some point, these older versions may no longer be avialablle.
+Note that you will also need to use Java 8 to get the fat far to build.
+Given all these issues, I will be switching back to Docker in the near future, and only supporting Docker builds.

 ### Further Documentation

 If you use MitoScape, please cite: